jul/ADictAdd_iction/README.md

 That I resume as follow :

-Addition should follow these rules
+Addition should follow these rules (cf Mc Graw Hill Linear Algebrae Chapter 1 by Seymour Lipschutz)

 > a + b = b + a